survive-the-century/survive-the-century/book/text/chapter_fast-economic-recovery.md

 temperature: 1.3
 ---

-<h1>{{ page.title }}</h1>

 {% include variables %}

 Economies all around the world have been battered by Covid.
+{:.leader-sentence}

 Countries need bold new economic recovery plans.
 Different groups propose different solutions.
-{:.leader-sentence}

 Which economic proposal will your news site give the most time to?
 {:.choice-question}